khimaros/raid-explorations/README.md

 longer carry on due to missing critical files.

-Further, based on these observations, **I STRONGLY recommend against using dm-integrity in combination with md for any important data**; as few as 100 bytes of corruption can render a disk completely unusable.
+Further, based on these observations, **I STRONGLY recommend against using dm-integrity in combination with md on Linux <5.4-rc1 for any important data**; as few as 100 bytes of corruption can render a disk completely unusable.

 ## setup